-Let’s take water to another level, with Simply Infused Water.
-Infuse it with fresh fruit, fragrant fresh herbs and spices.
-The warmer months are approaching (well at least here in Nashville), for some of you it’s been warmer for a while now or soon approaching for the rest of you; either way hydration is of utmost importance.
-Mother nature has a strong presence and voice in the spring and summer time as we’re always called outside to play, be more active, enjoy the wind, feel the sunshine, appreciate nature and the etherial qualities of blooming flowers and plants, and all the amazing outdoor activities with loved ones!
+The warmer months are approaching (well at least here in Nashville), for some of you it’s been warmer for a while now; either way hydration is of utmost importance year round.
+Mother nature has a strong presence and voice in the spring and summer time as we’re always called outside to play, be more active, enjoy the wind, feel the sunshine, appreciate nature and the ethereal qualities of blooming flowers and plants, and all the amazing outdoor activities with loved ones!

-Engaging in these activities and naturally moving more requires more fluids and keeping ourselves hydrated.
+Engaging in these activities and naturally moving more requires more fluids to keep our active bodies well hydrated.
 This is where the most important beverage of all comes into play, water!
-Lets face it, I hear all too often “McKel, I hate water” “I don’t like the way it tastes”, “I forget to drink enough”, etc. Water doesn’t have a taste and maybe therein lies the whole challenge to drinking enough or more water, it lacks flavor.
+I hear too often many of my clients tell me “McKel, I hate water” “I don’t like the way it tastes”, “I forget to drink enough”, etc. Water doesn’t have a taste and maybe therein lies the whole challenge to drinking enough or more water, it lacks flavor.
 Now of course, simple and plain water is the perfect choice, but if that’s not going to do it for you, lets infuse it!

 Infused Water Ingredients |